What to expect during wisdom tooth extraction recovery?

 Brush your teeth carefully, avoiding the extraction site.
 Use a soft-bristled toothbrush and avoid vigorous spitting, as it can dislodge the clot.

-While most recoveries proceed smoothly, it’s important to watch for signs of complications, such as:
+While most wisdom tooth extraction recovery proceeds smoothly, it is important to watch for signs of complications, such as:

 - Persistent bleeding beyond 24 hours.

-- Severe pain that doesn’t improve with medication.
+- Severe pain that does not improve with medication.

 - Signs of infection, including fever, pus, or a bad taste in the mouth.